KOSASIH/AgriPro/README.md

 11. **QR Code Scanning:** The app incorporates QR code scanning to provide quick access to specific plant profiles, disease information, and relevant resources by scanning plant tags or labels.

 By harnessing these cutting-edge technologies, AgriPro offers a comprehensive and user-friendly platform that empowers gardeners and farmers to make informed decisions, access valuable resources, and connect with a supportive community of plant enthusiasts.

+# Contributing
+We welcome contributions from the community to enhance EdCore's features and capabilities.
+To contribute, follow these steps:

+Fork the repository and create a new branch for your feature/fix.

+Make your changes, add tests if applicable, and ensure the code follows the project's coding standards.

+Commit your changes and push the branch to your fork.

+Open a pull request, describing your changes and the problem they solve.

+Participate in the review process and make necessary adjustments.

+# License
+EdCore is released under the MIT License.
+Feel free to use, modify, and distribute the code as per the terms of the license.